MonkeScripts/ros2-docker/README.md

 ### 5. ZED

-When starting camera stream for the ZED camera using the following command:
+When starting camera stream for the ZED camera within the Docker container using the following command:

 ```
 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=zedm
 ```

+We might see the following errors:

+- No camera detected.
-We get a `MOTION SENSORS REQUIRED` error.
+- `MOTION SENSORS REQUIRED` error.

-This error disappears after:
+To fix these errors, do the following:

-1. Installing ZED SDK ("yes" for all options) and building the `zed_wrapper` ROS package outside the Docker container.
+1. (If they are not already done,) install the ZED SDK ("yes" for all options) and build the `zed_wrapper` ROS package outside the Docker container.
-2. Running the above command outside the container and interrupting.
+2. Run the above command (using `zed_wrapper` to start the camera stream) outside the container and interrupt the process.

-Thereafter, the error strangely disappears even within the Docker container.

-It seems that the ZED camera has to be started outside the Docker container before it can be started within the Docker container without errors.
+Thereafter, the camera stream can be started within the container without errors.

+This fix seems to not persist between boots.
+If needed, repeat the process to fix the issue after boot.